"Food visibly contaminated with rodent droppings" forces Edmonton restaurant to close | News

-The New Indian Pizza Depot restaurant was recently closed after an executive officer of Alberta Health Services (AHS) inspected the establishment.
+The New Indian Sweets & Restaurant was recently closed after an executive officer of Alberta Health Services (AHS) inspected the establishment.

-The inspector found multiple violations at New Indian Pizza Depot, located at 3373 28a Avenue NW in Edmonton, that could be harmful or dangerous to public health.
+The inspector found over 10 violations at New Indian Sweets & Restaurant, located at 3371 – 28A Avenue NW in Edmonton, that could be harmful or dangerous to public health.

 “There is evidence of a mouse infestation,” reads the written order from the AHS.